Can Dogs Eat Grapes?

 Can All Dogs Be Affected by Grapes?

-Interestingly, not all dogs show symptoms of toxicity after eating grapes.
+Interestingly, not all dog breeds show symptoms of toxicity after eating grapes.
 While some dogs may consume grapes without immediate adverse effects, others may develop severe reactions, even from a small amount.

 The varying sensitivity levels among dogs mean there’s no way to predict whether your pet will be affected.
 Generally, it’s best to avoid feeding grapes altogether to prevent the risk of poisoning.